karantyagi/VehicleOS/README.md

 # VehicleOS

-VehicleOS is an AI-native operations platform for long-lived vehicle ownership.
+VehicleOS is an AI-native operations platform for long-lived vehicle maintenance and ownership.
 This repository contains the product code and lightweight architecture artifacts.

 ## What this project demonstrates